Discrete Dynamical Genetic Programming in XCS: Random Boolean Networks

-As noted above, traditional RBN consist of $N$ nodes updating synchronously in discrete time steps, but asynchronous versions have also been presented, after \cite{HarveyBossomaier:1997}, leading to a classification of the space of possible forms of RBN \cite{Gershenson:2002}.
-Asynchronous forms of CA have also been explored (e.g., \cite{IngersonBuvel:1984}) wherein it is often suggested that asynchrony is a more realistic underlying assumption for many natural and artificial systems.
+Closely akin to the work described here, Kauffman~\cite{Kauffman:1993} describes the use of simulated evolution to design RBN that must play a (mis)matching game wherein mutation is used to change connectivity, the Boolean functions, $K$ and $N$.
+He reports the typical emergence of high fitness solutions with $K$=2 to 3, together with an increase in $N$ over the initialised size.
+As noted above, traditional RBN consist of $N$ nodes updating synchronously in discrete time steps, but asynchronous versions have also been presented, after~\cite{HarveyBossomaier:1997}, leading to a classification of the space of possible forms of RBN~\cite{Gershenson:2002}.
+Asynchronous forms of CA have also been explored (e.g.,~\cite{IngersonBuvel:1984}) wherein it is often suggested that asynchrony is a more realistic underlying assumption for many natural and artificial systems.

-Asynchronous logic devices are known to have the potential to consume less power and dissipate less heat \cite{WernerAkella:1997}, which may be exploitable during efforts towards hardware implementations of such systems.
-Asynchronous logic is also known to have the potential for improved fault tolerance, particularly through delay insensitive schemes (e.g., \cite{DiLala:2007}).
+Asynchronous logic devices are known to have the potential to consume less power and dissipate less heat~\cite{WernerAkella:1997}, which may be exploitable during efforts towards hardware implementations of such systems.
+Asynchronous logic is also known to have the potential for improved fault tolerance, particularly through delay insensitive schemes (e.g.,~\cite{DiLala:2007}).
 This may also prove beneficial for hardware implementations.

-Harvey and Bossomaier \cite{HarveyBossomaier:1997} showed that asynchronous RBN exhibit either point attractors, as seen in asynchronous CAs, or ``loose'' attractors where ``the network passes indefinitely through a subset of its possible states'' [ibid.] (as opposed to distinct cycles in the synchronous case).
+Harvey and Bossomaier~\cite{HarveyBossomaier:1997} showed that asynchronous RBN exhibit either point attractors, as seen in asynchronous CAs, or ``loose'' attractors where ``the network passes indefinitely through a subset of its possible states''~\cite{HarveyBossomaier:1997} (as opposed to distinct cycles in the synchronous case).
 Thus the use of asynchrony represents another feature of RBN with the potential to significantly alter their underlying dynamics thereby offering another mechanism by which to aid the simulated evolutionary design process for a given task.
-Di Paolo \cite{DiPaolo:2001} showed it is possible to evolve asynchronous RBN which exhibit rhythmic behaviour at equilibrium.
-Asynchronous CAs have also been evolved (e.g., \cite{SipperRuppin:1997}).
+Di~Paolo~\cite{DiPaolo:2001} showed it is possible to evolve asynchronous RBN that exhibit rhythmic behaviour at equilibrium.
+Asynchronous CAs have also been evolved (e.g.,~\cite{SipperRuppin:1997}).